-If you submit claims through a clearinghouse, NDB currently accepts electronic claims directly from the following clearinghouses: EHG/DentalXchange and Tesia PCI/Renaissance.
+If you submit claims through a clearinghouse, NDB currently accepts electronic claims directly from the following clearinghouses: EHG/DentalXchange, Tesia PCI/Renaissance and Change Healthcare (formerly Emdeon).
 If you do not submit your claims through one of these clearinghouses, then your claim may be converted to a paper claim by your clearinghouse and mailed to NDB, which will take longer for NDB to receive your claim.
 Please keep this in mind when meeting NDB claim filing deadlines.

 For NDB’s managed care plans, all claims must be received by NDB by the 5th of the month following the month when services were rendered.
 Example, claims with dates of service in January, must be received by February 5th in order to be considered for reimbursement.

 Q: How does NDB coordinate benefits with primary insurance coverage?

 A: When NDB is the secondary insurance carrier, a copy of the (non-NDB) primary carrier’s Explanation of Benefits (EOB) or Remittance Advice must be submitted with the claim.
 NDB will consider the patient responsibility that is remaining, after the primary carrier has paid the claim, as the amount to be considered for benefit under the member’s secondary coverage.